nikgimp

 nikplugin/

-under the plug-ins folder of your GIMP installation - Copy nikplugin.py (latest) into the folder and ensure that the script is executable
+under the plug-ins folder of your GIMP installation - Copy nikplugin.py (latest) into the folder, e.g. under windows:

 GIMP_INSTALLATION_PATH/lib/gimp/3.0/plug-ins/nikplugin/nikplugin.py